 Focus on the Senses:

-Focus on providing as many opportunities for your kiddos to engage their senses—and if they use more than one for the same activity all the better!
+Provide as many opportunities for your kiddos to engage their senses—and if they use more than one for the same activity all the better!
 The traditional 5 senses:

 plus the 6th sense

-which involves movement and balance are the means by which children rely as they build an understanding of objects, spaces, people and interactions.
+which involves movement and balance, are the means by which children rely as they build an understanding of objects, spaces, people and interactions.
 Our senses provide all of us—young and not-as-young—with needed information about the world around us.

 Learning Activities Utilizing the Senses:

 • At a light table (or with flashlight, wall and a few objects), children develop cognitively while experimenting with light and shadows using their sense of sight.
 This activity also gives them an introduction to that area of science, ie, physics, that delves into the properties of light.

 • Employ their sense of hearing and offer musical instruments.
 Bells or rhythm sticks help children develop physically (ie, motor skills plus coordination), cognitively (experiencing the cause & effect of striking the bells or sticks together resulting in louder or softer tones (dynamics) AND, if done with other children, socially, learning to cooperate.
 Additionally, their impulse control skills are improved when children use instruments to accompany a song and/or fingerplay as they must wait until the correct time to join, developing them emotionally.

 • Another easy way for children to engage their senses is when they experience Mother Nature.
 Being outdoors–feeling the wind on their faces; smelling the fresh earth; seeing the variety of colors and textures; hearing wildlife chirp, buzz, or howl; and the freedom of moving–is a kaleidoscope of movement, smells, color, texture, movement, and sounds!